 Frith, a young mother of two boys joined a group of women learning to make slippers one evening.
-She enjoyed it and loved the slippers that she came home and made slippers for the rest of her family.
+She enjoyed it and loved the slippers that she came home with, so made slippers for the rest of her family.

-Living in South Africa meant that sheepskin was, and is, easy to come by as one of the biggest by products of the sheep farming industry.
+Living in South Africa meant that sheepskin was, and is readily available as one of the biggest by-products of the sheep farming industry.

-Fast forward a decade or two and her hands started to take strain from all the cutting, punching and stitching so her now adult son, and his wife, started helping out fulfilling orders.
+Fast forward a decade or two and her hands started to take strain from all the cutting, punching and stitching so her now extended family, started helping to fill orders.

-That's where we are today, with all Frith, Jeremy & Wendren making slippers!
+That's where we are today.
 The family homestead business continues.